noenomblot/ADA_P3-jekyll/_includes/intercluster.md

 Together, these events form a diverse set of shocks — planned and unplanned, joyful and tragic, global and local.
 By tracing how each one ripples through Reddit, the platform becomes more than a collection of posts.
 It becomes a **sensor**, quietly recording how collective attention moves when the world changes.

+---

 ### Reading the Ripple Effects at a Glance

-The impact of major events is first examined at an aggregate level, grouping them by category to understand how highly salient real-world moments reshape activity across Reddit.
-When viewed through this lens, clear and structured patterns emerge.

-Political events stand out as the most disruptive overall, driving intense activity across Politics, World, News, and Technology communities.
-Their broad societal relevance pulls in audiences far beyond explicitly political spaces.
-Sporting events, by contrast, concentrate engagement within Sports while also activating World and Gaming communities, reflecting the global yet recreational nature of large competitions.

-Entertainment events generate strong activity in Entertainment and Gaming, with noticeable spillover into World-oriented discussions, underscoring their cultural reach beyond core fan bases.
-Social and natural disasters produce sharp engagement spikes in World and Social communities, revealing a collective focus on information sharing and social response during moments of crisis.
-Holidays, meanwhile, display a far more diffuse and subdued pattern.
-While widely observed, they rarely provoke concentrated bursts of discussion within specific communities.
+To understand how these events reshape Reddit at a higher level, we first group them by category and examine how they redistribute attention across communities.

+At this scale, clear patterns emerge:

+- **Political events** drive the strongest and broadest disruptions, sharply increasing interactions across Politics, World, News, and Technology communities.
+- **Sports events** concentrate engagement within Sports, with additional activity in World and Gaming — mirroring their global but recreational nature.
+- **Entertainment events** activate Entertainment and Gaming communities, with spillover into World-oriented discussions, reflecting the cultural reach of major films and series.
+- **Social and natural disasters** produce sharp spikes in World and Social communities, as users seek information and share reactions during crises.
+- **Holidays** trigger more diffuse and subdued changes: widely shared in real life, but rarely producing tightly focused bursts of online discussion.

 <figure id="fig-intercategory-heatmap">
   <div class="plotly-embed-heatmap">
     <iframe
       src="{{ 'assets/img/plotly_plots/inter_category_heatmap_elegant.html' | relative_url }}"
       loading="lazy"
-      style="width:100%; max-width:100%; height:420px; border:none;">
+      style="width:100%; max-width:100%; height:400px; border:none;">
     </iframe>
   </div>
   <figcaption>